-The open road is always an adventure.
-You never know what might be around the bend, so make sure you're prepared for whatever the road has in store for you.
+The open road can be an adventure.
+You never know what might be around the bend, so try to be prepared for whatever the road has in store for you.

 Whatever type of ride you prefer, sharing the road is essential.
 Here are some motorcycle safety tips to help keep yourself and your passengers safe.

 - Different ways to be safe while riding a motorcycle

 Motorcycle riding tips

 Consider contacting your state’s DMV to learn the requirements for getting a motorcycle license.
 Also, it’s important to reach out to your insurance company about motorcycle insurance and different coverage options that might be available.